Dana Offenbach: CinemaStreet Pictures

-In 2011, Offenbach opened her indie production company CinemaStreet Pictures, LLC in her hometown of New York City.
-Her recent credits include Julius Onah’s The Girl Is in Trouble which was executive produced by Spike Lee was released domestically on multi platforms (including theatrical) by E One Films on April 3, 2015 and Odin’s Eye Internationally.
+In 2011, Offenbach opened her indie production company CinemaStreet Pictures, LLC, in her hometown of New York City.
+Her recent credits include Julius Onah’s The Girl Is in Trouble which was executive produced by Spike Lee was released domestically on multiple platforms (including theatrical) by E One Films on April 3, 2015 and Odin’s Eye.

-In 2017, Offenbach wrote, produced and directed "My Sun Sets to Rise Again" which was shot on location in Mumbai, India in 2016.
+In 2017, Offenbach wrote, produced and directed "My Sun Sets to Rise Again", which was shot on location in Mumbai, India, in 2016.
 "My Sun Sets to Rise Again" wins the Honorable Mention in the 2nd Online Annual Shorts Festival in the Drama Category by New York Women in Film & Television and Go Indie TV.
 My Sun Sets To Rise Again has been distributed internationally by ShortsTV and GoIndie TV.

-In 2019 Dana's production company launched a Women's Screenplay contest which is being managed by longtime New York Women in Film & Television Director Terry Lawler who retired from her post at Women in Film earlier in the year.
+In 2019 Dana's production company launched a Women's Screenplay contest, which is being managed by longtime New York Women in Film & Television Director Terry Lawler, who retired from her post at Women in Film earlier in the year.

-In July 2019 Dana;s short film Before It Was True was nominated in multiple categories in the Los Angeles International Film Festival's Indie Short Fest and was one of the winners of the 2019 Moondance Film Festival.
+In July 2019, Dana's short film Before It Was True was nominated in multiple categories in the Los Angeles International Film Festival's Indie Short Fest and was one of the winners of the 2019 Moondance Film Festival.
 The film was written by Brenda Kienan and stars Joan Juliet-Buck, Nicole Ansari-Cox and Lina Todd.

-In 2023 Dana produced To Live and Die and Live.
+In 2023, Dana produced To Live and Die and Live.
 On January 20, 2023, the movie had its premiere at the Sundance Film Festival.

+In 2023, Offenbach directed her third short film, The 618 to Omaha, a period piece written by Leah Curney and starring Vincent Piazza, Hilarie Burton, and Andrea Rachel Parker.
+The film premiered at the Big Apple Film Festival.

+In 2024, Offenbach finished Love From Friends, a short film written by Elise Marenson and featuring performances by Stella Everett, Alain Surgener, and Reza Salazar.
+The film screened at the Garden State Film Festival, Montreal International Women’s Film Festival, Chelsea International Film Festival, The Women’s Film Festival, and Off Page Film Festival.